finance calculator

 FAQs

-Can I compare projects with different time horizons?
+Can I compare projects or investments with very different time horizons?

-Why is annualized ROI lower than simple ROI?
+Why is my annualized ROI lower than my simple ROI?

 Related calculators